 VERMONT SPORTS HALL OF FAMEWELCOME TO THE OFFICIAL WEBSITE OF THE VSHOF

-HELP NEEDED: Nominations Open For Vermont Sports Hall of Fame
+Nominations Are Open For Vermont Sports Hall of Fame Class of 2018

-Nominations are open for the Vermont Sports Hall of Fame 2015 induction class until June 30, 2015.
-Several of the first three induction classes have come from public nominees.
-If you wish to nominate someone for future induction classes, please click HERE for a nomination form and instructions to nominate and honor an athlete or a contributor to the Green Mountain State's sports legacy.
+Nominations are open for the Vermont Sports Hall of Fame 2018 induction class.
+Several of the first four induction classes have come from public nominees.
+If you wish to nominate someone, please click HERE for a nomination form and instructions to nominate and honor an athlete or a contributor to the Green Mountain State's sports legacy.
 Full nomination details are on the PDF nomination form and other questions regarding nominees can be found HERE.

 Vermont Sports Hall of Fame Saddened by the Loss of David Hakins